phjeff319/libjeff/README.md

 To be modernized with cmake for easier configuration

 Initially plan to provide the code for scientific branch

+License
+No commerical use other than Hong Kong Observatory.